 You know… kind of like what a technoprogressive would do.

 About the author

-Gareth John is a technoprogressive transhumanist who is fascinated by how people perceive, interpret, respond, and interact in an increasingly media rich world.
-Interests include ethics and emerging technologies, artificial intelligence, personality types in cyberspace, biotechnology, cognitive science, and cultural posthumanism in the humanities and arts.
-Psychotherapist in training.
-Living with bipolar disorder.
+Gareth John is a technoprogressive transhumanist fascinated by how people perceive, interpret, respond, and interact in an increasingly media rich world.
+His interests include ethics and emerging technologies, artificial intelligence, personality types in cyberspace, biotechnology, cognitive science, cultural posthumanism in the humanities and arts.
+He lives with bipolar disorder.